5 Ways to Speed up a Slow Running Mac

 You got too many items in your Preference panes

 Preference panes are where your system widgets and macOS utilities are kept.
 Many third-party apps add their own widgets to your System Preferences.
 This creates an extra load for your macOS.
-The most common example is Flash Player that integrates with your macOS and, in some cases, causes software conflicts.
+The most common example is Flash Player which integrates with your macOS and, in some cases, causes software conflicts.

 - Go to Apple logo > System Preferences

 - Look through the list of widgets at the bottom of the window.